 But Herring was more than just a business associate.
 When in March 1826 the elephant in the Exeter Change menagerie went berserk, he it was who saved the day.
 Cross had tried and failed to poison the poor animal.
 Herring adopted a less subtle tactic, which involved a brace of muskets supplied by a gunsmith in High Holborn.
 What happened next was truly horrific.
-I will spare the reader the details—they are available here in another of my posts—and put on record only the words of the heroic Herring.
+I will spare the reader the details, and put on record only the words of the heroic Herring.
 “He’s down, boys!” he cried to his comrades-in-arms as the mighty beast fell to its knees.
 “He’s down!”

 A ROYAL BIRD FANCIER